mdepero/college_landing/README.md

-#mattdepero.com
+# mattdepero.com

-A website for hosting my projects and various content
+A website for hosting my projects and various content during college at Miami University.

-View live version at [mattdepero.com](http://mattdepero.com) hosted by GitHub Pages using this source code.
+View live version at [mdepero.github.io/college_landing](https://mdepero.github.io/college_landing) hosted by GitHub Pages using this source code.

 ## About Site